-Today, I wanted to talk to you about a sewing technique that I particularly like to use in my sewing projects, especially for more delicate fabrics.
+Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

-What is the English seam or french seam?
+What is the English seam or French seam?

-The English seam (french seam in English) is a sewing technique that allows for very "clean" finishes.
+The English seam (French seam in English) is a sewing technique that allows for very "clean" finishes.
 It is therefore a finishing technique.

 This technique produces a very neat result on the wrong side of the fabric.
 Indeed, no raw edges are visible.
 This technique can replace the overlock stitch of your serger or the zigzag stitch of your sewing machine.